|

 the imposing Northgate House, a private residence which was later used as offices and later still as lodgings for the judges at Chester Assizes.
 This in turn was demolished and the handsome Grade II listed Art Deco Odeon

-Before construction of the cinema commenced, an archaeological dig took place, conducted by the great Professor Robert Newstead.
+Cinema was built here in 1936.
+Before its construction commenced, an archaeological dig took place, conducted by the great Professor Robert Newstead.
 This unearthed some interesting Roman and medieval remains, some of which were put on show in the upper lounge and may still be seen there today.

 Also soon after the print was made,